Build Student Mastery.

 Tier 1

-Navigate Texas includes 72 Tier 1 Lessons that deliver initial, research-based instruction and cover 100% of the TEKS for each grade.
+Navigate Texas includes 72 Tier 1 Lessons for initial, research-based instruction, covering 100% of Social Studies TEKS for each grade.

 •